apache/datafusion/CONTRIBUTING.md

 ### Upstream Benchmark Suites

-Instructions and tooling for running upstream benchmark suites against DataFusion and/or Ballista can be found in [benchmarks](./benchmarks).
+Instructions and tooling for running upstream benchmark suites against DataFusion can be found in [benchmarks](./benchmarks).

 These are valuable for comparative evaluation against alternative Arrow implementations and query engines.